 Blue Flame Video Series – Brazing

-Blue Flame Plus is sold in five portable cylinder sizes: Blue Flame Plus is also available in bulk tanks ranging up to 30,000 gallons.
-If you will contact us, one of our dealers will be pleased to go into greater detail and depth in explaining and demonstrating the advantages of Blue Flame Plus under your working conditions.
+Blue Flame Plus is sold in five portable cylinder sizes and is also available in bulk tanks ranging up to 30,000 gallons.
+If you contact us, one of our dealers will be pleased to go into greater detail and depth in explaining and demonstrating the advantages of Blue Flame Plus under your working conditions.

-The Key Factors In Selecting A Fuel Gas Are
+The Key Factors in Selecting a Fuel Gas:

 - BTU content because it is an indicator of the quantity of energy being purchased